-All Simple Step motor controller boards except for the Gecko series include both a motor translator and a motor driver.
+All Simple Step motor controller boards include both a motor translator and a motor driver.

 The motor drivers supply current to the stepper motor windings, creating a magnetic field and providing the force to move the motor shaft and its connected load.
 The stepper motor driver circuit is a basic RL (resistor plus inductance) circuit, and acceleration of the motor shaft during the travel interval increases in proportion to the applied voltage.